Click here to view the Approved Solid Waste Plan for 2015-2029

 1) DISPOSAL FEES/CONTRACT FEES – if a landfill exists in the District, such as Apex, fees can be assessed for the amount of MSW received.
 The JBRSWA has a $1-$2-$1 rate. $1 per in-district ton, $2 per out-of-district ton, and $1 per out-of-state ton (which must match the in-district ton).
 There is also a Contract 50 cents fee on the out-of-state tonnage which is where the largest loss has been for us.
 These fees are taken out of the Tipping Fees that the landfill charges for the MSW.

-2) ASSESSMENT – under Revised Code 343.08 and 343.011 an annual assessment can be applied per each lot or parcel of real estate property that is improved or in the process of being improved, with at least one permanent, portable or temporary building located within the geographical boundaries of the Authority.
+2) CHARGES – under Revised Code 343.08 and 343.011 an annual charge can be applied per each lot or parcel of real estate property that is improved or in the process of being improved, with at least one permanent, portable or temporary building located within the geographical boundaries of the Authority.
 Meaning only the properties with buildings, and not the ones that don’t.
-These assessments can be revisited annually and reduced if other funding sources have increased.
+These charges can be revisited annually and reduced if other funding sources have increased.